Med-Guitouni/emergency-vehicle-dataset-pipeline/README.md

 for the rest of the clip.
 A video with no entry defaults to active, since this footage is curated to be during a run.

+If a segment has no manual entry, `scene_classifier.py` fills in the road type automatically.
+It is a ResNet18 pretrained on MIT Places365, run once per real second on the uncropped frame, which votes over its top-5 Places365 categories and requires three identical predictions in a row before it accepts a change, so a single misclassified frame cannot flip the label.
+Those rows are stamped `lane_source: "scene_classifier"`, and if the classifier has no confirmed prediction yet they fall back to `"default_highway_3lane"`.

+The classifier is a fallback, not the primary source: a manual entry always wins, and a disagreement between the two is printed but does not override the config.
+Lane count has no automatic source at all, since the classifier predicts a scene category, not how many lanes there are.

-There is no automatic fallback for road type.
-Lane-line detection was tried with UFLD v2 and YOLOP and abandoned, because in exactly the dense scenes this dataset targets, large vehicles hide the markings.
-A scene-classifier CNN was evaluated as a fallback and dropped too: the corpus is motorway footage throughout, so the fallback is a fixed constant instead.
+Lane-line detection was tried with UFLD v2 and YOLOP and abandoned: in exactly the dense scenes this dataset targets, large vehicles hide the markings.

 ---